 Electronic devices can provide transformative educational benefits.
 At the same time, they can serve as powerful distractions that diminish engagement during class sessions, both for students who use devices for other purposes, and for those nearby.
 Thus, with few exceptions (detailed blow), laptops and other electronic devices (i.e., cell phones, tablets) will not be permitted during class meetings.
-The first violation of this policy will result in a warning, the second violation will result in a deduction of 1% from the final grade for the course, and each additional violation will result in a additional violation will result in a madditional violation will result in a madditional 1% final grade reduction.
+The first violation of this policy will result in a warning, the second violation will result in a deduction of 1% from the final grade for the course, and each additional violation will result in a additional violation will result in a material second violation.
 Exceptions: (1) Students who need to use electronic devices due to disability will be allowed to do so, and should contact me to make arrangements.
 (2) Students who strongly believe an exception to this policy should be made for them may meet with me outside of class to discuss their case, and may obtain permission to use devices in selected settings.
 (3) Some in-class activities will permit the usage of electronic devices.
 I will make it clear when devices are permitted.